Madison Minotaurs bring diversity and community to the pitch

 Video by Adam Story

-Kat moved to the Madison area in 2006 to complete her Bachelor's degree at UW-Madison.
+Kathleen (Kat) moved to the Madison area in 2006 to complete her Bachelor's degree at UW-Madison.
 After graduation, Kat found herself unable to leave Dane County, mostly due to her love of the local culinary scene, the farmer's markets, roller derby and the dismal job prospects for a foolish young woman who chose to major in journalism.
-When she's not blogging for dane101, she likes to discover new music, watch Bollywood movies and eat at her favorite local restaurant of the month.
+So she decided to stay and get her master's in library science.
+Visit Kat at her website.